wbstack/docs/about/open-source.md

 # Open Source

-[WBStack](https://www.wbstack.com) is run using open source code and configuration.
+All code for the platform is open source.
+You can find it in the [Github Organization](https://github.com/wbstack).

-You can find everything in the [Github Organization](https://github.com/wbstack).
+wbstack.com was run using open source configuration.
+You can find this in the [old deploy repository](https://github.com/wbtack/deploy)

-Although some of the code or configuration may currently have hard coded references to wbstack or opencura the goal would be that everything is easily reusable for other projects.
+wikibase.cloud does not currently have it's configuration repository open.